-Residential developers in Sydney that purchased sites under option in recent years have benefitted from favourable conditions.
+Residential developers in Sydney that purchased sites under option in recent years have benefited from favorable conditions.

 Several years of strong price growth in the value of their sites prior to settlement has resulted in easy finance upon settlement due to increased levels of equity in the property, historically low interest rates and strong market sentiment.